ajw108/voice_recognition_package/README.md

 5. voicetest.py

 	voicetest.py is the simplest example of controlling RJ with voice recognition; it simple uses voice commands to change the screen display.
 This is not required for the memory game.

+###Launch Files
+Within the launch directory are six xml files to be used with ROSlaunch to start the launch nodes described above.
+Their syntax is very simple.

+1. pocketsphinx.launch

+	pocketsphinx.launch starts the pocketsphinx recognizer node for speech recognition.
+This file includes two parameters: the file location of RJ.lm, and RJ.dic.
+These files are required for the recognizer node to understand the list of words required for the memory game.
+The structure of these files will be explained in a later section.

+2. detector.launch

+	detector.launch starts the detector node and includes the files pocketsphinx.launch and nu_skeletontracker.launch, which start the recognizer node and the skeletontracker_nu node, respectively.